-In 2018, a study asked nearly 2,000 hospital patients to offer information about their experiences.
-One of the things that was measured was the Net Promoter Score (NPS), while another was the current emotional state of the patient.
+A recent study asked nearly 2,000 hospital patients to offer information about their experiences.
+One of the things that were measured was the Net Promoter Score (NPS), while another was the current emotional state of the patient.
 It might seem strange to think that a patient’s emotional state has an effect on their hospital’s NPS, but it turns out they’re definitely correlated.

 When looking at the information provided by these hospital patients, 46% were promoters and 30% were detractors, which leads to an average NPS score of 16.
 When presented with an NPS question (“On a scale from 0-10, how likely are you to recommend Hospital X to friends and family?”) promoters are those patients who respond with a 9 or a 10.
 Detractors are those who choose a score between 0 and 6 and who are least likely to bring in additional patients.
 (Those who choose 7 or 8 are known as Passives.)